KhaosKoder/Khaos.MultiApp.Settings/docs/howto-extend-khaos-settings.md

    - `scripts/test.ps1` – run the unit tests (coverage on by default).
    - `scripts/coverage.ps1 -OpenReport` – regenerate the HTML report in `TestResults/Coverage` and open it.
 4. For package builds, run `scripts/pack.ps1` and inspect `artifacts/packages`.
+5. Remember that everything under `buildTransitive/` (currently `Khaos.Settings.CopyDocs.targets`) ships with each NuGet package and executes inside *consuming* projects.
+Keep those files stable—they copy the `/docs` folder into downstream solutions so implementers always have the latest guidance.

 ## Adding new functionality